MewsSystems/gitbook-connector-api/operations/outletitems.md

 ## Get all outlet items

 Returns all outlet items of the enterprise that were consumed \(posted\) or will be consumed within the specified interval.
 If the `Currency` is specified, costs of the items are converted to that currency.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request